 - Be considerate of others

-You can hike in the Black Hills year round, but the best time to hike Black Elk Peak is a weekday in early October when the crowds are at a minimum and fall foliage colors are most vibrant.
+We think the very best time to hike Black Elk Peak is a weekday in early October when the crowds are at a minimum and fall foliage colors are most vibrant.
 We hiked the trail during peak foliage and it was truly stunning.

 If you can’t make early October, we recommend hiking in late May, June or September to avoid the worst of the overcrowding in July and August.
 Weekends and especially holiday weekends will be busiest, so try to hike the trail on a weekday.

 Sylvan Lake and both trails 4 and 9 were covered in snow the second time we visited the Black Hills in April 2021.
+We wanted to see more great places near Mt Rushmore but we couldn’t hike Black Elk Peak again which was a shame.
 Just something to bear in mind if you’re planning a trip in shoulder season.

 - Check recent comments for trail conditions on All Trails